Marcos Grigorian: Early life and education

-Grigorian was born in Kropotkin, Krasnodar Krai, Russia, to an Armenian family from Kars who had fled that city to escape massacres when it was captured by Turkey in 1920.
-In 1930, the family moved from Kropotkin to Iran, living first in the city of Tabriz, and then in Tehran.
-The Apadana gallery in Tehran opened in 1949, and began showing his work.
+Grigorian was born in 1925 in Kropotkin, Krasnodar Krai, Russia, to an Armenian family from Kars who had fled that city to escape massacres when it was captured by Turkey in 1920.
+In the same year Marcos Grigorian was born, his mother dies of appendicitis, so his father moves the family to Iran, in Tehran.

 After finishing his primary education in Iran, in 1950 he studied at the Accademia di Belle Arti in Rome.
 Graduating from there in 1954, he returned to Iran, opened the Galerie Esthétique, an important commercial gallery in Tehran.

 In 1958, under the auspices of the Ministry of Culture, he organized the first Tehran Biennial.
 Grigorian was also an influential teacher at the Fine Arts Academy, where he disseminated his enthusiasm for local popular culture, including coffee-house paintings, a type of folk art named after the locations in which they were often displayed.

-In the 1950s he acted in a few Iranian films, under the name "Marc Gregory".
+Around 1960 he started acting in a few Iranian films, under the name "Gregory Mark" or "Mark Gregory" (Persian: گریگوری مارک).